 Exfoliate: Firstly, it’s important to exfoliate regularly using a chemical exfoliator as this will dissolve all the dead skin cells and promote skin generation, helping your cystic acne heal.
 Once or twice a week should be plenty.
 Look for exfoliators made up of AHA’s (like glycolic, lactic or citric acid) and BHA’s (like salicylic acid) as these will be absorbed deeper into your pores and will work as an anti-inflammatory and are antibacterial.
 Our fav dual chemical exfoliator is The Ordinary’s, AHA 30% + BHA 2% Peeling Solution, $12.

 Remove makeup: If there’s one thing you need to do every night, it’s take your makeup off at the end of the day.
 With cystic acne, your skin really needs time to breathe and repair without any product clogging your pores.
+We recommend double cleansing to ensure your skin is thoroughly cleansed.

 Tone: Make sure you use a toner daily, it’ll restore your skin’s pH balance while also tightening and cleaning your pores, reducing the penetration of environmental impurities.
 Look for a toner that contains salicylic acid as this will allow the toner to go much deeper into your pores due to its unique molecular structure.
 We love the Caudalie Vinopure Natural Salicylic Acid Pore Minimizing Toner, $28.